TOPLLab/topllab.github.io/warduino/guide/plugin.md

 }
 ```

-The `program` key of the json file specifies the entry file of the application that you want to debug.
+The `program` key within the JSON file specifies the application's entry file that needs to be debugged.
 In this instance, we've opted for the `button` application introduced in [examples](/guide/examples/button).

-Depending on the extension of the file pointed by the `program` entry.
-The plugin will load the required WebAssembly compilers and create source mappers accordindly.
+Depending on the file extension pointed by the `program` entry, the plugin will load the required WebAssembly compiler and create source mappers accordindly.

 ### Configurating the WARDuino Debugger

-Once [VSCode has been configured](#configurating-vscode-to-use-warduino) to use the WARDuino debugger.
-You need to configure the WARDuino debugger to tell it in which mode you would like to debug the target application (application specified through the `program` key in the `.vscode/launch.json` file):
+Upon [configuring VSCode for WARDuino](#configurating-vscode-to-use-warduino), the next step involves configuring the WARDuino debugger itself to specify the debugging mode for the target application (as specified by the `program` key in the `.vscode/launch.json` file).
+The debugger supprots the following modes for debugging:

-- [Emulator mode](#configuring-warduino-for-debugging-on-a-emulator): In this mode, the debugger will debug the target application on an emulator.
-The emulator is a process that runs the WARDuino VM which in turn runs the target application locally on the same machine as the plugin.
+- [Emulator mode](#configuring-warduino-for-debugging-on-a-emulator): Debugging takes place on an emulator, where the WARDuino VM runs the target application locally on the same machine as the plugin.
   When debugging on a emulator, the plugin connects to the emulator process and applies debug operations on the process as requested by the developer.

-- [Embedded mode](#configuring-warduino-for-debugging-on-a-physical-board): In this mode, you configure the debugger to debug the target application on a physical board, such as an ESP32.
+- [Embedded mode](#configuring-warduino-for-debugging-on-a-physical-board): Configure the debugger to debug the target application on a physical board (e.g., ESP32).
   In this mode, the WARDuino VM is deployed on the physical board and runs the target application.
   The plugin connects to the physical board and applies debug operations issued by the developer.

-- [Proxy mode](#edward-event-based-out-of-place-debugger-for-warduino): This is a special mode that once activated enables [event-based out-of-place debugging](/reference/edward/index).
+- [Proxy mode](#edward-event-based-out-of-place-debugger-for-warduino): This unique mode enables [event-based out-of-place debugging](/reference/edward/index).
-  Activating this mode is not possible via configuration but can be activated by first enabling `embedded` mode.
+  Activating this mode is not possible via configuration (although the two other modes can).
-  Then switching to event-based out-of-place.
+  To activate this mode, start by first enabling `embedded` mode and then switch to event-based out-of-place.
   The required steps are detailed in [setting up EDWARD](#edward-event-based-out-of-place-debugger-for-warduino).

-To configure the debugger for a particular mode, you first need to access the settings for the WARDuino debugger.
+To configure the debugger for a specific mode, access the settings for the WARDuino debugger.
 For this you can open the settings of VSCode and search for the WARDuino specific settings by typing "warduino" in the search input area.
 For instance, for VSCode version 1.84.0 on OSX, you can access such settings by:

-1. Click on "Code" in the top menu.
+1. Clicking on "Code" in the top menu.
-2. Select "Settings" from the dropdown.
-3. Select "Settings" from the new dropdown.
+2. From the dropdown, select "Settings".
+Then select "Settings" again from the new dropdown.
-4. In the search input area, type "warduino" to display the specific WARDuino configurations.
+3. In the search input area, type "warduino" to reveal the WARDuino specific configurations.

 Once the WARDuino vscode settings have been opened, you will be able to choose a mode.
 The following two sections elaborate on how to choose a particular mode.